ClearURLs/Addon/README.md

 # ClearURLs

-# The offical repository is on GitLab.
+# The official repository is on GitLab.
 This repository is for archival purposes only.
 [Offical Repo](https://gitlab.com/KevinRoebert/ClearUrls)

 # Important notice
 **Since we moved to GitLab, all new ClearURLs versions are pointing to the new repository.
 If you still have old settings that show the rule and hash files on GitHub, I recommend that you change them to GitLab so you can continue with the latest version of the rule.**